Preshh0/Data-Study-Group-/README.md

 Dates
 ==========

-We usually hold the event 3 times a year; April/May, Spetemebr, December
+We usually hold the event 3 times a year; April/May, September, December

 Key Terms
 =========

-CO = Challenge Owner, the organisation/academic that is proposing the challenege
+CO = Challenge Owner, the organisation/academic that is proposing the challenge

 PI = Principal Investigator, the academic matched with the project to guide the scientific elements of the challenge